remytuyeras/aces/README.md

   - ... a **leveled FHE scheme** with a **refresh operation**, positioning it at the intersection of the leveled BGV scheme and TFHE, which relies on systematic bootstrapping.

 **PyACES** does not ...
-  - ... systematically require refreshing ciphertexts.
+  - ... systematically require refreshing ciphertexts after a homomorphic operation.
-  - ... require lookup tables for refreshing; instead, it tests whether ciphertexts can be decomposed into an affine-like structure on the fly.
+  - ... require lookup tables for refreshing; instead, it tests whether ciphertexts can be decomposed into an affine-like structure.

 # Installation